 Looking at its source code, modifying wsdl2php to change this behavior was not a very appealing option.
 Attempting to consolidate the two WSDL files into one with no redundant user-defined type declarations seemed futile as well.
 Instead, I resolved to split the generated PHP files such that each class was contained in its own file.
 This would also allow me to use an autoloader to determine which of the classes I actually needed for the particular service call I was making.

 Due to the number of classes, splitting the classes into separate files by hand would have been tedious and time-consuming.
 I decided to tap into my previous experience with the tokenizer extension to throw together a CLI script that would handle this for me.
-Once I got it working, it clocked in at just over 50 LOC with comments and whitespace.
+Once I got it working, it clocked in at just over 50 lines of code with comments and whitespace.
 You simply call it from a shell and pass it the PHP file you want to split and the destination for the split class files.

-I thought it might be useful for others needed to process similarly formatted source code, so I threw it into a github repository for anyone who might like to take a look.
-I’m open to suggestions for improvements to implement if enough people find it useful.
+I thought it might be useful for others needed to process similarly formatted source code, so I threw it into a GitHub repository for anyone who might like to take a look.
+I'm open to suggestions for improvements to implement if enough people find it useful.
 Feel free to file an issue on the repository if you happen to find a bug.